luciafang/67262-Database/README.md

-# Database Project - Phase 2
+# Social Media User Relationship Modeling

 ### Overview
 This repository contains the artifacts for Phase 2 of our database project for the Fall 2023 Database Design course.
 Our goal is to transform the conceptual model developed in Phase 1 into a relational and physical model to implement a fully functional database system.